-One of the most common questions we get at this time of year is how to know when it’s the right time to replace a furnace.
+Some of the most common questions we get at this time of year are how long do furnaces last and how to know when it’s the right time to replace and install a new furnace.
 The honest answer is that the right time will be slightly different for everyone, depending on:

 - Risk tolerance: are you willing to risk a sudden breakdown?

 - Energy costs: how much of a burden are your monthly bills?

 - Your budget.
 If you’re looking for a more affordable option, we provide Furnace Rentals in the Greater Toronto Area.